reshmabidikar/slate/source/includes/_admin.md

 If successful, returns a status code of 204 and an empty body.

-### Invalidate Caches per account level
+### Invalidate Caches for an Account

-Ability to invalidate some/all of the caches associated to a specific `Account` on a given Kill Bill node/server.
+Invalidates all Kill Bill caches on the server associated with a specific Account

 **HTTP Request**